datanav/docs/getting-started.rst

 This lab covers:

-- **Export to SQL-database**
+- **Write data to a SQL-database**

 SQL databases are common target systems for data export from Sesam.
-There are a few different SQL systems available in sesam, and all of them are used togother with the SQL sink when exporting data.
+There are a few different SQL systems available in sesam, and all of them are used together with the SQL sink when exporting data.
 For the following task you need an SQL database to write to.
 If you don't have one at hand, there are free online database services where you can set up a database using a trial account. https://www.elephantsql.com/ is one where you can set up a postgresql database.

 Task
 ++++